 Flax seeds used to be the “it” food but the hype has since calmed down some.
 It doesn’t change how good it is for you though.
 It is rich in protein.
 One serving yields around 30 grams of protein.
 With that in mind, why not try this recipe for gluten-free protein crepes which ask for ground flaxseed.

 You read it right: French toast.
 If you substitute the white bread with whole wheat bread, use egg whites instead of the whole egg, and opt for low-fat milk instead of whole milk, you get a healthier version of our favorite, sugary, weekend breakfast.
 Try this recipe for healthy French toast and try serving it with some Greek yogurt.

 Greek yogurt is so good for you (and it tastes fantastic)!

-Here’s an idea: mix together ¾ cup multigrain cereal, 8 chopped cashews and ¾ cup plain low-fat Greek yogurt.
-Drizzle with 1 ½ teaspoons of maple syrup and enjoy!
+Here’s an idea: mix together ¾ cup multigrain cereal, 8 chopped cashews, and ¾ cup plain low-fat Greek yogurt.
+Drizzle with 1 ½ teaspoon of maple syrup and enjoy!
 DELICIOUS!

 We’ve focused on breakfast today but don’t stop with breakfast.
-Make sure you include protein rich foods with your other meals.
-Some of the healthiest source of proteins come from beans, whole grains, and soy products.
+Make sure you include protein-rich foods with your other meals.
+Some of the healthiest sources of proteins come from beans, whole grains, and soy products.
 They’re not high in saturated fats and cholesterol (like meats are), but are great as far as protein content goes.
 So try to incorporate some of those things into the rest of your meals.